 Downtown Chandler

-Listed on the National Register of Historic Places, Downtown Chandler is where you’ll find some of the city’s best restaurants, boutique shops, and art galleries as well as the historic Crowne Plaza San Marcos Golf Resort and the Chandler Center for the Arts.
-While strolling the trellis-covered walkways and colonnades, be sure to stop by Vision Gallery to view the art collection there.
+Downtown Chandler serves as the city’s social and cultural core, bringing together restaurants, breweries, shops, and gathering spaces in a compact, walkable area.
+You can spend an afternoon browsing boutiques, then transition easily into dinner, live music, or evening events, as well as the historic Crowne Plaza San Marcos Golf Resort and the Chandler Center for the Arts.
+While strolling in the trellis-covered walkways and colonnades, be sure to stop by Vision Gallery to view the art collection there.

 Chandler, AZ 85226